radynamics/CryptoPriceOracle/README.md

 # CryptoPriceOracle
 Fetches exchange rates for currency pairs (eg. XRP/USD, BTC/EUR) from various sources.
-Data can be store in memory, MariaDB or PostgreSQL.
+Data can be stored in memory, MariaDB or PostgreSQL.
 For XRPL it's additionally possible to store exchange rates on-chain using an XRPL TrustSet command.

 If stored in memory or a database, this service offers a REST API to fetch persisted data.
 API calls are protected using <code>env.ADMINPWR</code> and <code>x-api-key</code> HTTP header.